Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

 Yes and no. It’s part of the solution, but not the whole solution.

-Wildlife markets, such as the one in Wuhan that is believed to be where COVID-19 first made the jump from animals to humans, are only one component of the vast and multifaceted wildlife trade.
+Wildlife markets are only one component of the vast and multifaceted wildlife trade.
 To help prevent more pandemics like this one, leaders need to crack down on all aspects of the trade, transport, and consumption of wildlife.
 For example, while the inhumane conditions of animals at live wildlife markets increases disease spread, the long and stressful transport that they undergo to arrive at the market contributes as well.

-The solution to avoiding future pandemics such as COVID-19, and to prevent wildlife abuse overall, is likely to involve the enforcement of existing laws on the global trade, transport, and consumption of wildlife, and comprehensive reform of some industries in their entirety.
-The COVID-19 pandemic provides as clear an example as any of how our treatment of animals can directly impact our own health and well-being.
+The solution to avoiding future pandemics such as COVID-19, and to prevent wildlife abuse overall, is likely to involve both the enforcement of existing laws on the global trade, transport, and consumption of wildlife and also the comprehensive reform of some industries in their entirety.
+The COVID-19 pandemic provides a clear example of how our treatment of animals can directly impact our own health and well-being.

 Yes, a number of leaders are taking action.
 China announced a ban on buying and selling wild animals for food.
-Also, a group of more than 60 bipartisan lawmakers called for an immediate global ban on live wildlife markets and the international trade of live wildlife in a letter to the World Health Organization.
-The effort is being led by Senator Cory Booker (D-N.J.), Senator Lindsey Graham (R-S.C.), Representative Michael McCaul (R-Texas), and Representative Mike Quigley (D-Ill.).
+In April 2020, a group of more than 60 bipartisan lawmakers called for an immediate global ban on live wildlife markets and the international trade of live wildlife in a letter to the World Health Organization.

 - How Factory Farming Could Create the Next Pandemic, MSPCA